shirakaba/react-nativescript/README.md

 ### Hello World app

-As React NativeScript is not yet stable, NativeScript CLI does not provide a starter template.
+NativeScript CLI does not yet provide a starter template (it's on my to-do list).
 Here is a summary of how the sample project is set up.
+It assumes having started from the NativeScript Core TypeScript template (i.e. `tns create mycoolapp --tsc`).

 #### No JSX/TSX in the entry file, `app.ts`